yuhgto/monday-ai-prompt-template/README.md

 # Before you begin

 This is a template app to help developers get started building for the monday AI Assistant.
 It's a preview, so things may not work as expected.
-We're
+This code will eventually live in the [official monday example apps repo.](https://github.com/mondaycom/welcome-apps/)

 ## Join the monday AI hackathon

-monday and LabLab are collaborating on a hackathon to build new apps for the monday AI assistant.Learn more and sign up for the hackathon here: (monday AI assistant hackathon)[https://lablab.ai/event/monday-ai-app-hackathon]
+monday and LabLab are collaborating on a hackathon to build new apps for the monday AI assistant.Learn more and sign up for the hackathon here: [monday AI assistant hackathon](https://lablab.ai/event/monday-ai-app-hackathon)

 # About